stupidpupil/wales_lsoa_trip_points/README.md

-# LSOA11 Trip-points for Wales
+# Code to generate LSOA11 Trip-points for Wales

-This repository contains code to generate geographical trip-points for each 2011 Lower Layer Super Output Area (LSOA11) in Wales and bordering areas in England for transport-related analysis.
+This repository contains code to generate geographical trip-points for each 2011 Lower Layer Super Output Area (LSOA11) in Wales, and some LSOA11s in bordering areas in England, for transport-related analysis.

 You can find [the latest release of these trip-points here](https://github.com/stupidpupil/wales_lsoa_trip_points/tree/points-releases).